 The Privacy Act 2024: the stakes went up

 The Privacy and Other Legislation Amendment Act 2024 delivered the first tranche of the most significant reform to the Privacy Act 1988 in a generation.
-The direction of travel is unambiguous — tougher enforcement, real financial consequences, and new rights for individuals.
+The direction of travel is unambiguous, tougher enforcement, real financial consequences, and new rights for individuals.

-Combine that with the existing Notifiable Data Breaches scheme — which obliges you to assess and report eligible breaches — and the cost of a poorly-governed data stack is no longer theoretical.
+Combine that with the existing Notifiable Data Breaches scheme, which obliges you to assess and report eligible breaches, and the cost of a poorly-governed data stack is no longer theoretical.

 APP 8 and cross-border disclosure

-Where sovereignty is effectively mandatory
+Where Australian ownership is effectively mandatory

 We break the specific rules down by sector in Industries.

-The sovereign-stack checklist
+The Australian-owned stack checklist

 1. Corporate ownership.
 Is the provider an Australian entity with no foreign parent?
 Check the ABN and the ownership structure, not the marketing page.